-Mr Lai Hock Meng, age 66, was appointed as an Independent Non-Executive Director of Casa Holdings Limited (the "Company") on 28 March 2022.
+Mr Lai Hock Meng, age 67, was first appointed as an Independent Non-Executive Director of Casa Holdings Limited (the "Company") on 28 March 2022.
 He was appointed as Chairman of the Board of Directors and Nominating Committee on the same date.
+He was last re-elected as director on 16 January 2023.
 Mr. Lai started his career as an officer with the Monetary Authority of Singapore.
 He has more than 40 years of experience in regulatory agency, treasury management, education, investment banking, asset management, corporate governance and real estate investment trust.
 Mr. Lai has held various senior management positions in banking institutions and has been independent director of listed companies in UK, Singapore, Hong Kong and Malaysia.
 His general management, capital markets and financial management experience combined with significant board level experience provides him with the skillsets required to chair the board of the company.
 Mr. Lai holds a B. A. (Honours) and MA degree from Cambridge University, UK majoring in Economics, and is a CFA charter holder.